Italian war crimes

-Italian war crimes have mainly been associated with Fascist Italy in the Pacification of Libya, the Second Italo-Ethiopian War, the Spanish Civil War, and World War II.
+Italian war crimes have mainly been associated with the Kingdom of Italy, Fascist Italy and the Italian Social Republic starting from the Italo-Turkish War then to Pacification of Libya, the Second Italo-Ethiopian War, the Spanish Civil War, the Second World War and the Unified Task Force.

 Italo-Turkish War

 In 1911, Italy went to war with the Ottoman Empire and invaded Ottoman Tripolitania.
-One of the most notorious incidents during this conflict was the October Tripoli massacre, wherein many civilian inhabitants of the Mechiya oasis were killed over a period of three days as retribution for the execution and mutilation of Italian captives taken in an ambush at nearby Sciara Sciat.
-In 1912, 10,000 Turkish and Arab troops were imprisoned in concentration camps in Libya, all Turkish troops were executed.
+One of the most notorious incidents during this conflict was the October Tripoli massacre, wherein an estimated 4,000 inhabitants of the Mechiya oasis were killed as retribution for the execution and mutilation of Italian captives taken in an ambush at nearby Sciara Sciat.
+Over the course of three days, Libyan and Turkish men, women, and children were indiscriminately murdered in the streets, in their houses, farms, and gardens.
+Libyan and Turkish women were also reportedly raped and sexually assaulted by Italian troops, prompting ferocious and violent retaliation against captured Italian troops by Ottoman soldiers.
+In another incident during the war reported by a British officer serving with the Turkish forces, Italian soldiers burned several hundred civilians in a mosque, wherein women and children had taken refuge.
+In 1912, 10,000 Turkish and Arab troops were imprisoned in concentration camps in Libya, and all Turkish troops were executed.

+World War I

+During the Italian occupation of Southwestern Anatolia following the Ottoman defeat and surrender in the First World War, a large number of reports and complaints reportedly emerged of Italian occupation troops committing rape against Turkish civilians in the cities and villages they occupied.
+On the other hand, some reports also suggest benevolence and fairness, with Italian forces sometimes even handing out chocolate and postcards to Turkish children, as well as providing refuge and shelter to displaced Turkish civilians.
+Others state that the behavior of the Italian troops in Turkey was mixed, and was generally “arbitrary”, and depended on the particular circumstances.